vgreen7/ebtsnowiq/SA Login and Navigation.md

 ### Event Log <a name="-Event-Log"></a>

-The Event Log allows Supervisor users a closer look in the actions, the users and the timestamps of the actions for the current actice Event.
-As seen below, the log shows the time the action occurred in the system, what the action was, and who performed the action (user name or system).
-Actions may include creating an Assignment, activating a new Phase for a Depot.
+The Event Log allows Supervisor users a closer look at the actions, users and timestamps of the actions for the current actice Event.
+As seen below, the log shows the time the action occurred in the system, what the action was, and who performed the action (username or system).
+Actions may include creating an Assignment or activating a new Phase for a Depot.

 ![Screenshot 2021-03-03 130248](https://user-images.githubusercontent.com/79857237/109851103-477be900-7c21-11eb-875b-eb317f27273c.png)

 ## Map Layers <a name="-Map-Layers"></a>

-A user can access the Map Layers panel by pressing the Map Layers icon on the map (stack of layers icon as seen below).
+A user can access the Map Layers panel by pressing the Map Layers icon on the map (stack of layers icon as shown below).
 By selecting the elements from the panel, a user can specify which markers or segments to be displayed on the map, subjected to filters selected in the left-hand panel.

 ![Screenshot 2021-03-03 130313](https://user-images.githubusercontent.com/79857237/109851111-4945ac80-7c21-11eb-82be-4de629453545.png)